 Stay Safe Online Every Day

-What can you do stay safe online?
+What can you do to stay safe online?

 Visit the National Cybersecurity Alliance for more information about how to protect your data.